Master Laminar (LMNR) with our step-by-step tutorial, detailed feature walkthrough, and expert tips.

 Explore the key features that make Laminar (LMNR) powerful for analytics & monitoring workflows.

 Restart a failed agent run from any step with full context.
-LLM calls replay from cached responses, external state (browser sessions, sandboxes) is restored.
+LLM calls replay from cached responses, external state such as browser sessions or sandboxes can be restored where supported.
 No full rerun needed.

 An agent fails 40 minutes into a multi-step research task.
 Instead of rerunning the entire thing, restart from the exact decision point that went wrong and iterate on the fix.

-Get full production visibility into an agent's behavior and cost by adding a single import and init call.
-No manual span creation.
+Get production visibility into an agent's behavior and cost by adding tracing instrumentation to the workflow.

 Debug why a browser automation agent clicked the wrong button by watching the recording alongside the agent's decision trace.

-Describe a failure pattern in plain English and Laminar automatically finds matching instances across thousands of production traces.
-Runs continuously against new data.
+Describe a failure pattern in plain English and Laminar finds matching instances across production traces.
+Runs continuously against new data where configured.

 Find every instance where an agent entered a retry loop or a user expressed frustration, without writing custom log queries.

-Run LLM-as-judge, deterministic, or custom Python evaluation functions against traces or curated datasets.
-Results tracked over time for regression detection.
+Run LLM-as-judge, deterministic, or custom evaluation functions against traces or curated datasets.
+Results can be tracked over time for regression detection.

 Nightly evaluations against a golden dataset catch quality drops in a customer support agent before users report problems.

-Query all platform data with SQL.
-Feed evaluation inputs from SQL queries and pull data into external applications via SQL API.
+Query platform data with SQL.
+Feed evaluation inputs from SQL queries and pull data into external applications via SQL API where supported.

 Build custom analytics correlating token usage with user satisfaction across different agent versions and prompt configurations.